 This is one of the most valuable topics nowadays.
 People are continually trying to figure this out, So here is a quick and easy way to figure out the basics.

-So all you are going to do gross income monthly times 0.3 to get what conservative amount would be for your total monthly mortgage payment.
+So all you will do is gross income monthly times 0.3 to get what conservative amount would be for your total monthly mortgage payment.

-Now that includes principle and interest taxes, home loan insurance, mortgage insurance, and try it times 0.43 so your gross income times 0.43 so that's where your housing payment should fall into line.
+Now that includes principle and interest taxes, home loan insurance, mortgage insurance, try it times 0.43, so your gross income times 0.43, so that's where your housing payment should fall into line.

-Or let's say you are doing a job and making 10k dollars a month and the mortgage payment and the house you want is going to be 3700 dollars, and you have a car payment of 700 dollars and 300 dollars admin monthly minimum credit card fees, so basically you have got a 3700 dollar mortgage payment and a 1000 dollar monthly debt on your credit card report, so it means that the gross and back and the ratio is 47 %.
+Or let's say you are doing a job and making 10k dollars a month, and the mortgage payment and the house you want is going to be 3700 dollars.
+You have a car payment of 700 dollars and 300 dollars admin monthly minimum credit card fees, so basically, you have got a 3700 dollar mortgage payment and a 1000 dollar monthly debt on your credit card report, so it means that the gross and back and the ratio is 47 %.

 How much to spend on the rent calculator?

 The first step is to determine your take-home pay now.
 If you are already working and already have your job going, you know your take-home pay.
-If it is you get paid weekly, them take that weekly check and multiply by 4, or if you get paid bi-weekly or every 2 weeks, then we will assume that number multiply by 2 and if it is kind of fluctuating, then just take your average for what you generally earn in a month.
+If it is you get paid weekly, them take that weekly check and multiply by 4, or if you get paid bi-weekly or every two weeks, then we will assume that number multiply by two and if it is fluctuating, then take your average for what you generally earn in a month.

-If you sign a lease for an apartment, before you started your full-time job, that what you should do.
+Suppose you sign a lease for an apartment before starting your full-time job; that is what you should do.
 If you make 50k dollars a year as your salary is not your take-home pay, there are so many things in us.
-We have to account for when we are budgeting like taxes and insurance health.
+We have to account for when we are budgeting, like taxes and insurance health.

-The second step is to take your take-home and monthly pay and multiply it by a third it is generally your rent should not exceed one-third of your monthly take-home pay.
+The second step is to take your take-home and monthly pay and multiply it by a third is.
+Generally, your rent should not exceed one-third of your monthly take-home pay.

-Step number three is researched the area you will be living in and figure out the average cost of renting it.
-Step no.4 is something you should be doing while you are apartment shopping and looking at apartments, and that is looking at the amenities see what provided in the cost of the monthly rent and that kind of fluctuate how much the rent is worth.
+Step number three is to research the area you will be living in and figure out the average cost of renting it.
+Step no.4 is something you should be doing while you are apartment shopping and looking at apartments, and that is looking at the amenities, seeing what is provided in the cost of the monthly rent, and that fluctuate how much the rent is worth.

 What percentage of my income should go to rent?